timothyb0912/blog/_posts/2022-12-25-Preparate.md

 - probability,
 - summarization and analytics,
 - experimentation and causal inference,
-- and modeling, estimation, and assessment
+- and modeling, estimation, and assessment.

 As with software engineering,
 we will be expected to be fluent in the details